GitcrackerUK/Chat-Bot-Backend-Filament/README.md

 Repository for backend of interactive chat with automated answers.
 There is no acces to AI interaction.

-#### Stack/dependecies used in project:
+#### Stack/dependencies used in project:

 -   node.js
 -   express.js

-##### To run project localy, clone repository:
+##### To run project locally, clone repository:

 ```
 git pull https://github.com/GitcrackerUK/Chat-Bot-Backend-Filament.git
 ```

-##### Install dependecies
+##### Install dependencies

 ```
 npm install
 ```

 #### To Do:

 -   create server
-- choose customer like recruitmen, retail, transport to use as set of rules for bot
+-   choose customer like recruitment, retail, transport to use as set of rules for bot
-- create visual road map of interaction with bot and posible routes acortingly to requests.
+-   create visual road map of interaction with bot and possible routes accordingly to requests.
--
-User
-Create